batect/batect/rfcs/2020-01-caches/proposal.md

         container: /go
 ```

 `name` is also required and can be any valid Docker volume name.
-A cache can be shared by multiple containers  within the same project by using the same `name`.
-Both `local` and `options` are not permitted for a cache as these would have no effect.
+A cache can be shared by multiple containers within the same project by using the same `name`. `local` is not permitted for a cache as it would have no effect.

+`options` can be specified for caches and can be any valid Docker volume mount options (eg. `ro`).

 Not specifying `type` or specifying `type: host` would result in the existing behaviour of mounting a local directory into the container.

+## CLI changes

+Examples for running a task:

+`./batect build`: run `build` task with default cache type (volumes)

+`./batect --cache-type=directory build`: run `build` task with directory mounts used for caches

+`./batect --cache-type=volume build`: run `build` task with volumes used for caches

+New `--clean` command:

+`./batect --clean`: delete all caches for default cache type for environment (can also use `--cache-type` to override default) and then exit

 ## Behaviour changes

-### Detection of runtime environment

-In order to determine if batect is running as part of a CI build (and so choose a default cache mechanism), batect will check for the presence of the `CI` or `BUILD_NUMBER` environment variables.
-If either of these are set to any value, batect will assume that the task is running as part of a CI build and default to using directory mounts for caches.

-`CI` is set by most common CI tools, with Jenkins and TeamCity not setting `CI` but instead setting `BUILD_NUMBER`.

-(Libraries such as [ci-info](https://github.com/watson/ci-info/blob/2012259979fc38517f8e3fc74daff714251b554d/index.js#L52) may also serve as inspiration for this if `CI` and `BUILD_NUMBER` are not sufficient.)

 ### When cache type is volume